baobabsoluciones/cornflow/libs/core/README.rst

     - :code:`delete(idx)`, that deletes the entry with the given id.

 If one or several of those methods are not necessary, the option :code:`--remove-methods` or :code:`-r` allows to not generate some of those methods.
-Note that the method :code:`post()` is the only one that can not be removed.

 Example: